 The project consists of all work necessary to complete the design and construction of a new service interchange on I-77 near mile marker 26 in Richland County.
 The interchange will tie directly to Community Road to the west and to US 21 to the east via the a new Scout Motors Drive connector road.
-The project will include a partial relocation of US 21 to include a bridge over the future Norfolk Southern railroad spur and a realignment of the Farrow Road/US21 intersection.
+The project will include a partial relocation of US 21 to include a bridge over the future Norfolk Southern railroad spur, and a realignment of the Farrow Road/US21 intersection, and removal and disposal of existing pavement along US21 and Farrow Road.
 The project will maintain existing I-77 southbound thru-lanes in their current location while adding an outside auxiliary southbound lane and an outside third lane in the northbound direction from south of the new interchange to the Blythewood Road interchange.
-The project will provide clearances for future lanes towards the inside of each interstate mainline.
-Work will include design and construction of new bridges over I-77, related roadway approaches, and interchange ramps.
+The project will include design and construction of new bridges over I-77, related roadway approaches, and interchange ramps.

 Work will include elimination of the US21 to I-77 southbound loop ramp and construction of an intersection along US21 to tie to the existing directional ramp from US21 northbound to I-77 southbound.
-The intersection shall accommodate future dual left turns from US21 southbound but be marked for a single left.
+Work includes removal and disposal of the existing loop ramp pavement.
+The intersection shall accommodate future dual left turns from US21 southbound but be marked for a single offset left.

 In addition to the work described above, the project includes pavement rehabilitation, reconstruction and/or overlay along I-77 northbound and southbound as defined in Exhibit 4c.
-The overall limits of pavement work extends from approximately MM 21.43 to MM 26.8 and varies per direction of travel.
+The overall limits of pavement work extends from approximately MM 21.43 to MM 26.8 and varies by direction of travel.